envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 #### C7

 Q: What does constant time mean?
-A: Constant time means that the number of steps does not depend on the input size.
+A: Constant time means that the number of steps/operations does not depend on the input size.
 Also known as O(1).
 Predictability is always good

 #### C13